 What is a good SAT score?

 Every university’s minimum cutoff requirement differs for admissions.
-But, we could say that a score of 1200 and above will make you eligible to apply for admissions to various universities.
-Similarly, a composite score of 1350+ can make you eligible for scholarships for universities in India.
+But, we could say that a score of 1200 and above will make you eligible to apply for admission to various universities.
+Similarly, a composite score of 1350+ can make you eligible for university scholarships in India.

 SAT exam fees and registration